ikorotkaya/miles_experiences/README.md

 Miles Experiences is your new companion for exploring Berlin and its surroundings, built into the Miles carsharing app.

+## Credits

+All venues and images were taken from the https://denkmaltag.berlin.de/, all rights to these images belong to [Landesdenkmal­amt, Berlin](https://www.berlin.de/landesdenkmalamt/).

 ## Contributions

 Contributions to the Miles Experiences app are welcome!
 If you have any suggestions, bug reports, or feature requests, feel free to submit an issue or a pull request.